MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 # Prereading

 - This isn't a guide, this is a mechanic explanation.
-There's many ways to handle these mechanics - do whatever's best for your raid team.
+There's many ways to handle all of these mechanics - do whatever's appropriate for your raid team.
 - Light for final encounter is {{power}}.
-- Taken Spec is enabled, but all bosses that are vulnerable to gunfire are Hive.
-Probably just run your normal gun spec unless you're doing things where you only deal with Taken enemies.
+- Taken Spec is enabled, but **all** encounter bosses are treated as Hive.
+There is one spot per encounter where there are more-or-less exclusively Taken enemies - power to you if you want to deal with menuing to optimize damage/clear on trash with your non-boss weapons.

 ## Ammo Generation
 This section is for you, Aeon users.